mrdbourke/cs329s-ml-deployment-tutorial/README.md

   * the region of where your hosted model lives (e.g. `us-central1`)
  * Test to see if it works...

+### 3. Deploying the whole app to GCP

 > Okay, I've fixed the permissions error, how do I deploy my model/app?

 I'm glad you asked...

  * run `make gcloud-deploy`... wait 5-10 mins and your app will be on App Engine (as long as you've activated the App Engine API)